ZIP (file format): ZIP64

-The format of the Local file header (LOC) and Central directory entry (CEN) are the same in ZIP and ZIP64.
-However, ZIP64 specifies an extra field that may be added to those records at the discretion of the compressor, whose purpose is to store values that do not fit in the classic LOC or CEN records.
-To signal that the actual values are stored in ZIP64 extra fields, they are set to 0xFFFF or 0xFFFFFFFF in the corresponding LOC or CEN record.
-If one entry does not fit into the classic LOC or CEN record, only that entry is required to be moved into a ZIP64 extra field.
+The format of the Local file header (LOC) and Central directory file header (CDFH) are the same in ZIP and ZIP64.
+However, ZIP64 specifies an extra field that may be added to those records at the discretion of the compressor, whose purpose is to store values that do not fit in the classic LOC or CDFH records.
+To signal that the actual values are stored in ZIP64 extra fields, they are set to 0xFFFF or 0xFFFFFFFF in the corresponding LOC or CDFH record.
+If one entry does not fit into the classic LOC or CDFH record, only that entry is required to be moved into a ZIP64 extra field.
 The other entries may stay in the classic record.
 Therefore, not all entries shown in the following table might be stored in a ZIP64 extra field.
 However, if they appear, their order must be as shown in the table.

 On the other hand, the format of EOCD for ZIP64 is slightly different from the normal ZIP version.

-It is also not necessarily the last record in the file.
-A End of Central Directory Locator follows (an additional 20 bytes at the end).
+The EOCD64 is not necessarily the last record in the file.
+It is followed by a 20 byte End of Central Directory Locator, and the classic EOCD record.

 The File Explorer in Windows XP does not support ZIP64, but the Explorer in Windows Vista and later do.
 Likewise, some extension libraries support ZIP64, such as DotNetZip, QuaZIP and IO::Compress::Zip in Perl.
 Python's built-in zipfile supports it since 2.5 and defaults to it since 3.4.
 OpenJDK's built-in java.util.zip supports ZIP64 from version Java 7.
 Android Java API support ZIP64 since Android 6.0.
 Mac OS Sierra's Archive Utility notably does not support ZIP64, and can create corrupt archives when ZIP64 would be required.
 However, the ditto command shipped with Mac OS will unzip ZIP64 files.
 More recent versions of Mac OS ship with info-zip's zip and unzip command line tools which do support Zip64: to verify run zip -v and look for "ZIP64_SUPPORT".